nsbarr/self-therapy/content/posts/my-first-post.md

 ---
 title: "Augmented Self-Therapy"
-subtitle: "How I'm doing IFS with an AI Practice Partner"
+subtitle: "How an AI Practice Partner has unlocked IFS for me"
 date: 2023-08-19T15:23:24+02:00
 draft: false
 toc: false